makrai/notes/dubossarsky20-spectra-cross-ling.md

 * Following Higham+ (2015), we compute the condition number of an input matrix
 * the ratio between its first (largest) and last (smallest) singular values:
 * A smaller condition number denotes a more “stable” matrix
-* A function learnt on an embedding space that is sensitive to small perturbations may not generalize well
+* A function learnt on an embedding space that is sensitive to small perturbs may not generalize well

 #### Are small singular values reliable?